 We should bear in mind, of course, that Michler’s map, for all its alluring precision, is of the three maps the furthest removed in time from Ferrero’s engagement, and would reflect the landscape changes wrought by new buildings, the clearing or forestation of fields, and other developments of the early postwar period.

-For location as well as tactical detail, the current paucity of source material leaves a number of possibilities beyond those suggested above.
+A further note on locations: for locations as well as tactical detail, the current scarcity of source material leaves a number of possibilities beyond those suggested above.
 Ferrero, for example, may have dispatched only part of his troops, with the 30th USCT included of course in the detachment, to support the 2nd Ohio’s fight on the side road, and deployed the remainder of his infantry in line at Salem Church “immediately”—in the wording of Ferrero’s report—upon learning of the Confederate cavalry thrust.
 Among the primary sources I’ve seen for his other USCT regiments, only one indicates combat on May 19, 1864: the reminiscences of an officer of the 19th USCT mentioning “the night at Spottsylvania, when the enemy’s cavalry made a dash into our regiment, and for a time it looked as though we might lose some of our supplies” (an interesting echo of Lt.
 Col. Purington’s statement, above, suggesting the presence of a wagon train in the combat area).

 Alternatively, Ferrero may have moved west in force on the plank road towards the Second Ohio, but stopped short of the side road and deployed his infantry perpendicularly to the plank road at, say, the open, commanding ridge that it climbed not far west of Salem Church.
 The ridge extended southeast from Zoan Church on the Orange Turnpike and featured the charred ruin of Tabernacle Church, at the head of Gordon Road, as well as a line of earthworks built by the Confederates during the Chancellorsville campaign.
 A scenario of deploying on Zoan ridge does incorporate slightly better than a Silver-area deployment on the plank road Ferrero’s mention of hearing off to his “left and rear” the firing of what was presumably the armies’ main confrontation at Harris Farm.
 (Yet, geographically speaking, the Harris Farm combat area would still have been situated to Ferrero’s left and front if he deployed along the Zoan ridge.
 Such a deployment would also imply that the Confederates, in order to come within range of Bowley, Walcott, and the other USCT’s, had pushed the Second Ohio up the side road and then east along the plank road for two miles, despite the minimal casualties mentioned by Ferrero and Purington; Purington’s three-miles-from-Chancellorsville description; and the lack of mention in Ferrero’s report of the roads, earthworks, and other features prominent on the Zoan ridge.)

 Lastly, and as I suggested in a response to an email from my friend, historian John Cummings, who has read of Brig.
-Gen. Rosser possibly moving considerably further north along Gordon Road than its intersection with the side road, the Confederate cavalry perhaps operated in separate detachments, and thus locations, simultaneously on the evening of the 19th.
+Gen. Rosser possibly moving considerably further north along Gordon Road than its intersection with the side road, the Confederate cavalry perhaps operated in separate detachments, and thus locations, simultaneously on the evening of May 19.